-- Recreation management and therapeutic recreation interns are supervised by qualified recreation management and therapeutic recreation faculty or academic staff. - All supervisors for therapeutic recreation students must have a current Certified Therapeutic Recreation Specialist (CTRS) certification which has been in effect for at least 12 months. - Supervision of recreation management internship students by non-recreation management faculty and academic staff will be subject to qualification review by the Recreation Management Program Director and the Department Chair.
+- Recreation management and recreational therapy interns are supervised by qualified recreation management and recreational therapy faculty or academic staff. - All supervisors for recreational therapy students must have a current Certified Recreational Therapy Specialist (CTRS) certification which has been in effect for at least 12 months. - Supervision of Outdoor, Recreation, Tourism and Event Management internship students by non-Outdoor, Recreation, Tourism and Event Management faculty and academic staff will be subject to qualification review by the Outdoor, Recreation, Tourism and Event Management Program Director and the Department Chair.